Market size and growth

 - AI-powered content is accelerating affiliate content production, but platforms with strong fraud detection will differentiate quality traffic from low-value clicks.

-- Recurring commission models are growing fastest in SaaS, with 68 percent of affiliates preferring programs that pay on renewals.
+- Recurring commission models are growing fastest in SaaS, with 68% of affiliates preferring programs that pay on renewals.

 - Hosted affiliate portals are becoming standard.
 Businesses that offer a self-service signup and dashboard experience recruit 3x more affiliates than those requiring manual onboarding.